maldolt/milestone-game/README.md

 Hangman game about animals for kids ages 6-10

-Git hub Resource for Letter formation (cathydutton) https://codepen.io/cathydutton/details/JjpxMm
+Git hub Resource for Game idea (cathydutton) https://codepen.io/cathydutton/details/JjpxMm

 Tasks to do: